Frequently asked questions

 Anyone in your organization can benefit from Training Vouchers based on eligible training requirements.
 The number of training days available varies by licensing program and the number of qualifying licenses that you have with Software Assurance.
-For details, refer to the Microsoft Product List for Volume Licensing.
+For details, refer to the Microsoft Product Terms for Volume Licensing.

 What courses are available?

 All courses are taught by Microsoft Certified Trainers (MCT) through a Microsoft partner with a Learning Competency (Microsoft Learning Partner) using Microsoft official courses.
-Use the Microsoft Learning Class Locator to find a classroom training site in your area.
+Use the Microsoft Learning Partner Locator to find a classroom training site in your area.

 You can view the current list of Software Assurance eligible courses.
 Under Program Type, select SA Training Vouchers.

 How long do we have to use the Training Vouchers?